Episode 00: The Lone Blood Warrior

 "Keisuke..."
 You saying that just makes me feel all the more worthless.
 I failed both my family and my best friend.

-Knock knock!
+Knock knock! - The sound at the door drowned the awkward silence.
 A blond haired girl poked her head through the door.
 She instantly smiled the moment she noticed Kotaro was awake.

 The duo both knew her.
 She was the Vampiress of the halberd wielder Kotaro had lost to.
 She had semi long blond hair that reached just below her shoulders, blood red eyes, a trait shared by all Vampiresses, and a youthful face.
 She was clad in the school's standard pure white Vampiress uniform.